 A flashing electronic throttle control light can be connected to an abrupt change in the fuel economy.
 You may need to fill up the tank more than usual.
 It happens due to a damaged throttle controller.
 The system controls the air-fuel mixture that goes into the engine.
 Wrong signals can mess the system up, making the engine burn more fuel than necessary.

-4. Limited Acceleration
+4. Limited acceleration

 A serious failure in the ETC system will also cause the electronic throttle control light on.
-The problem may cause the engine to go into the limp mode.
+The problem may cause the engine to go into limp mode.
 When it happens, the car cannot accelerate beyond a fast idle.
 The ECM limits the speed to save the engine from further damage.